Charles R. Thomas, Jr., M.D.

 Tammy is a patient access specialist (PAS).
 She is based at the Beaverton Cancer Clinic.
 Tammy is originally from South Dakota and has been living in Oregon for since 2000.
 In her free time, she enjoys spending time with her daughter, watching the Blazers and other sports, and going to the movies.

-Amanda is the clinical administrative assistant, supporting Dr. Jerry Jaboin, associate professor and executive vice chair of the Department of Radiation Medicine.
-She has a degree in Psychology from Portland State University, and her background is in retail & office management.
+Amanda is the clinical administrative assistant supporting Dr. Jerry Jaboin, associate professor and executive vice chair of the Department of Radiation Medicine.
+She has a bachelor's degree in psychology from Portland State University, and her background is in retail & office management.
 In her spare time, she loves to read, spend time with her 12 year old Husky, and do web design.

-EsDavid is the clinical administrative assistant, supporting Dr. Charles Thomas, professor and chair of the Department of Radiation Medicine.
+Jennifer is the clinical administrative assistant supporting Dr. Charles Thomas, professor and chair of the Department of Radiation Medicine.
+She brings over a decade of administrative experience to the department.
+In her free time, Jennifer loves anything involving creativity.

 Rebecca is the administrative assistant for the physics division, supporting Dr. James Tanyi, associate professor, director of radiation physics and vice chair of physics, technology and clinical strategy.
 She loves the Pacific Northwest and has lived here since the age of four.
 She has a degree in communication studies and a degree in American history.
 In her free time, she enjoys practicing Irish dance, eating too much ice cream, providing obscure history facts during trivia, and traveling.